 Class Teacher Head Teacher

 Deputy Principal Principal

-INTE ERVIEW
+INTE RVIEW

 Student interviewed by: Date:

-Unable to interview student due to ong joing absence.
+Unable to interview student due to ongoing absence.

-Student and parent(s) interviewed by: (For second warning) Date:
+Student and parent(s) interv (For second warning) iewed by: Date:

-⊁ \varkappa \varkappa \varkappa \varkappa \varkappa \varkappa \varkappa \varkappa
+⊁ $<$ \gg \gg \gg e detach this section and return to the section and the section an $lpha$ $lpha$ $lpha$ $lpha$ he school

-ACKNOWLEDGEME INT of OFFICIAL WARNING
+ACKNOW L WARNING

-I have received the letter dated (DATE meeting the course completion require) indicating that (student's name) is in danger of not ments for (Course).
+I have received the letter da meeting the course complet : (student's name) is in danger of not rse) .

-I have spoken to (student's name) an correct this problem. d encouraged her to complete the actions required to
+I have spoken to (student's name) and encouraged her to complete the actions required to correct this problem.

-I am aware that an 'N' determination ir for the award of the Higher School Ce n a subject could affect my daughter's eligibility rtificate.
+I am aware that an 'N' deter for the award of the Higher : d affect my daughter's eligibility

-Pare ent/Guardian's signature: Date:
+Pare nt/Guardian's signature: Date:

-Stud lent's signature: Date:
+Stud ent's signature: Date: